 MEI offers multiple ways of defining onsets and offsets of timed musical events such

 as notes and slurs.
 The most common and most musician-friendly approach to this is

-through the use of a combination of the attributes tstamp and dur, which are made available by the attribute classes att.timestamp.logical (inherited by att.controlEvent) and att.timestamp2.logical, both from the shared module.
+through the use of a combination of the attributes tstamp and dur, which are made available by the attribute classes att.timestamp.log (inherited by att.controlEvent) and att.timestamp2.log, both from the shared module.

 The timestamp (tstamp) of a musical event is calculated in relation to the meter of the current measure